JakeSteam/blog-programming/_posts/2018-11-28-growing-your-android-app-with-firebase-invites.md

         .addOnFailureListener { Log.e("Invites", "Failed") }
 ```

-Despite the documentation’s claims, invitations do not reset themselves once used!
+Despite the documentation's claims, invitations do not reset themselves once used!
 Once `getDynamicLink` has returned an invitation, calling it again will return the same information.
 It is unknown if this is intentional, or a bug (version 16.0.5).

 ### Additional notes

-All SMS and Email invites use the user’s Google Play details.
+All SMS and Email invites use the user's Google Play details.
 Whilst this is fine for SMS, emails are often sent to spam folders.
-Additionally, the partially customised email invites don’t seem to format very well.
+Additionally, the partially customised email invites don't seem to format very well.
 As such, using `setEmailHtmlContent` and `setEmailSubject` is recommended, to fully customise the invitation link.

 ## Conclusion